-Author has written 40 stories for Dragon Age, Harry Potter, Chronicles of the Raven, A song of Ice and Fire, Witcher, Warcraft, StarTrek: The Original Series, Misc.
-Books, and Fallout.
+Author has written 43 stories for Dragon Age, Harry Potter, Chronicles of the Raven, A song of Ice and Fire, Witcher, Warcraft, StarTrek: The Original Series, Misc.
+Books, Fallout, and Deus Ex.

 Right.
 Here it comes: a few words about the stories, sorted by fandom.
 Sometimes with a few words in addition.